What is a nanny share?

 Koru Kids specialises in arranging nanny shares in London, by helping local families to connect through our free family finder tool.
 Simply enter a few basic details and we'll show you families within a 2km radius with similar childcare needs, and allow you to chat with them.
 If you decide it's a match, you can either hire a nanny independently or Koru Kids can help you find one.

 Does the nanny get paid more for looking after more children?

-Yes, typically a nanny will get paid £2 net per hour on top of her usual sole rate.
-Nanny share is a great way to give your nanny a payrise and share the cost with another family.
+Yes, typically a nanny will get paid £2 net per hour on top of their usual sole rate.
+Nanny share is a great way to give your nanny a pay rise and share the cost with another family.

 How much does it cost to use Koru Kids?

 The cost of a nanny share depends on the nanny's net pay, the taxes and the number of hours you share for.
-We then charge a fee on top of this.
-As a guide we recommend budgeting £1000- £1300 per month for a 30 hour a week share, £1400- £1800 for a 40 hour a week share and £1900- £2300 for a 50 hour a week share.
+We then charge a fee on top of this for contract setup and payroll administration – we'll deal with all the paperwork.
+As a guide we recommend budgeting £1000 – £1300 per month for a 30 hour a week share, £1400- £1800 for a 40 hour a week share and £1900- £2300 for a 50 hour a week share.